-We believe that consumer demand for environmentally sensitive products will drive demand among large brand owners for renewable hydrocarbon sources.
+We believe that consumer demand for environmentally sensitive products will drive demand among large brand owners for isobutanol and renewable hydrocarbon sources.
 One of our marketing strategies is to leverage this demand to obtain commitments from large brand owners to purchase products made from our isobutanol by third parties.
-We believe these commitments will, in turn, promote chemicals industry demand for our isobutanol.
-If consumer demand for environmentally sensitive products fails to develop at sufficient scale or if such demand fails to drive large brand owners to seek sources of renewable hydrocarbons, our revenue and growth rate could be materially and adversely affected.
+We believe these commitments will, in turn, promote chemicals industry demand for our isobutanol and hydrocarbon products.
+If consumer demand for environmentally sensitive products fails to develop at sufficient scale or if such demand fails to drive large brand owners to seek sources of renewable isobutanol or hydrocarbons, our revenue and growth rate could be materially and adversely affected.